 This research report evaluates the effects of affirmative action on employment, college admissions, and government contracting.
 The empirical evidence shows that affirmative action programs shift employment, admissions, and government contracting away from white men and toward women and other minorities.
 However, these shifts in employment and college admissions do not have significant or large effects on the representation of minorities in colleges and university programs.
 Holzer and Neumark note that replacing race-based affirmative action with a different set of policies based on income or class rank likely would reduce the number of minorities enrolled at selective colleges.

-Malamud discusses the inception of a class-based preference system at UCLA.
-She discusses why class-based affirmative action will likely not achieve economic equity in higher education.
+Malamud discusses why class-based affirmative action will likely not achieve economic equity in higher education.
 She also discusses why a class-based admission process is less likely to achieve racial equality.

-Sander discusses how UCLA incorporated class-based preferences into its admissions system and then evaluates the results.
+Sander discusses how UCLA School of Law incorporated class-based preferences into its admissions system and then evaluates the results.
 He discusses how the class preference system increased the socioeconomic diversity of the student body but had mixed results in preserving racial diversity.